GhaliAmir/ML_Sentiment_Analysis/readme.txt

 Train & Predictions:

-We used as word embeddings both the Glove Stanford pretrained ones(gave us better results because of the huge dataset they learned from) and our own created ones.We then did the fit and predictions using supervised techniques (logistic regression, SVM..) and in a second time unsupervised deep learning techniques (CNN, RNN, BERT..) which gave far better results.
+We used as word embeddings both the Glove Stanford pretrained ones(gave us better results because of the huge dataset they learned from) and our own created ones.
+We then did the fit and predictions using supervised techniques (logistic regression, SVM..) and in a second time deep learning techniques (CNN, RNN, BERT..) which gave far better results.
 After fitting the model, we can test it locally via cross validation to see how good it works, improve the different parameters depending on the seen results and finally predict the labels on the test data and push our predictions to AIcrowd platform to see how good they were.